Animation Career Tips and Information

 If you have good self-discipline, you can develop your skills and portfolio on your own.
-Online training from sources like Lynda.com and digitaltutors.com can provide all the curriculum you need for an animation career.
+Online training from sources like Lynda.com and digitaltutors.com can provide all the animation career advice and information you need.
 Peer review of work in progress can be found at many online forums, such as cgtalk.com.
 Educational software is priced to make it easy for a student to afford.
 If a student identification “ID” badge is required to attain the educational software you need, you can become an official student with as little as a single class at a local community college.

-Your main tool of employment to start your animation career is your portfolio.
+The best animation career advice or information I can give is to begin building your portfolio.
 This is your body of work that you show off to prospective employers.
 The subjects and types of work included are decided upon as you go along, and it is important to actively choose what you will create during your development as an animator.